General Framing Guidelines

 To build or edit framing manually

 With the exception of posts, framing objects are drawn by clicking and dragging in a straight line, similar to other line-based objects.
-The manual framing tools, which can be accessed by navigating to Build> Framing from the menu, are organized into families: general framing, floor and ceiling framing, and roof framing.
-The family that a drawing tool belongs to determines where it can be used:
+The manual framing tools, which can be accessed by navigating to Build> Framing from the menu, are organized into categories: general framing, roof framing, and floor/ceiling framing.
+The category that a drawing tool belongs to determines where it can be used:

 • Roof framing objects can only be drawn within the area of one or more roof planes.